Campr/Documentation/api-reference/post.md

 While the `content`, `type`, and `permissions` are all optional, at least one should be provided for a new version to be created.

+Attachments should reference the SHA3-256 digest from a [detached file](/api-reference/attachments), or from another post in this user's [post collection](/api-reference/posts#post-collection).

+This request will fail if any of the links or attachments failed to be resolved.

 #### Parameters

 | Parameter | Type                          | Default | Description                                                 |